 What is MACRS Depreciation?

-(US Only) The Modified Accelerated Cost Recovery System (MACRS) is a form of accelerated depreciation enacted by the US Congress in 1981 and 1986.
+The Modified Accelerated Cost Recovery System (MACRS, US Only) is a form of accelerated depreciation enacted by the US Congress in 1981 and 1986.

 Congress introduced the depreciation system in 1981 as the Accelerated Cost Recovery System (ACRS).
 Congress intended to encourage investment in depreciable assets by allowing accelerated depreciation—and thus larger tax savings in the early years of depreciable life.
 Tax payers used ACRS schedules to depreciate assets placed in service between 1980 and 1987.

 Congress modified ACRS in the United States Tax Reform Act of 1986, naming the new system as the Modified Accelerated Cost Recovery System.
 US taxpayers currently apply MACRS depreciation to asset classes that include computing equipment, office furniture, automobiles, construction assets, and many others.